Oceansize: Style, influences and creative process

 Another influence is Black Sabbath, of whom Vennart said: "It’s impossible to quantify what this band means to me.
 I can literally bring myself to tears imagining what would’ve become of me had they never existed.
 They were my first musical obsession from age 8, and they haven’t left me throughout this whole topsy turvy freakshow of a life."
 The title of the Oceansize song "I/B/O/W" is an abbreviation of the surnames of each member of Black Sabbath's original lineup (Tony Iommi/Geezer Butler/Ozzy Osbourne/Bill Ward).

 Oceansize often stated that the bulk of their writing was the product of fruitful jam sessions, with Steve Durose saying after the release of Effloresce that "our sound has just evolved really, but right from the first rehearsal, we kind of had it in the bag.
 We were on mushrooms and just jammed for ages, and then we listened back to the tapes.
 About three songs from Effloresce were born in that one rehearsal, and we just realized we had something special happening.
 Everything comes from jams, though.
 That's the way we write."
 In regards to structure and time signature, Durose cites drummer Mark Heron as a key collaborator; "Mark's very into strange beats, so what will start off as a very simple idea, once it's been through the Oceansize washing machine will come out as something sounding quite bizarre at the other end."
 Gambler has advocated a 'no strings' approach with the creative process, saying that "I think we have been tied into the whole progressive thing for quite a bit now.
 When we formed the band we didn't think we were going to be this or that sort of band.
 We're forward thinking as far as our music is concerned".

+Vennart and Gambler have both regularly stated that the album Alloy, by electronic experimental band Silo, is an influence on their work.